 Highlights: Intelligent, Dignified, Active

-No big fluffy list is complete without the Standard Poodle – the world’s second smartest dog breed.
-They’re not your typical fluffy dog, but they do have a lot of fluff in certain areas.
-For example, they’ll have extra fur on their head, chest, legs and tails.
-Some people opt to shave them into what’s called “fluffy pompons.”
+No big fluffy list is complete without the Standard Poodle – the world’s second smartest breed.
+They’re not your typical fluffy dog, but they do have a lot of fluff in certain areas, such as the head, chest, legs and tails.
+Some opt to shave them into “fluffy pompons.”

-Regardless of grooming, Standard Poodles are certainly big fluffy dogs that are proud of their fluff.
-Another great bonus for Poodles is the fact they’re hypoallergenic dogs – meaning they’re low-shedding dogs.
-Even the most allergy-sensitive dog owner will be able to hug a Poodle!
+Regardless of grooming, Standard Poodles are dignified dogs that are proud of all their fluff.
+A huge bonus for Poodles is the fact that they’re hypoallergenic dogs.
+As such, even the most allergy-sensitive dog owner will be able to hug a Poodle!

 18. Australian Shepherd

 Highlights: Diligent, Smart, Energetic

-Australian Shepherds have unique coats.
-In fact, there are over 14 wonderful colors of Australian Shepherds.
-But what I love most about their coat is all that fluff that comes with it.
-They’re soft and full of fur.
-As a result, they’re quite excessive shedders.
+Australian Shepherds have unique coats – consisting of over 14 wonderful colors of Australian Shepherds.
+But what I love most about their coat is all the excess fluff that comes with it.
+As a result, they’re quite excessive shedders but totally worth it!

-But if you can get past the shedding, Aussies are some of the best big fluffy dog breeds (trust me, we have one!)
-Though it’ll be difficult to squeeze a hug in (they can’t stop moving!), though they can be very affectionate and let you have one from time to time.
+If you can get past the shedding, Aussies are some of the best big fluffy dog breeds (trust me, we have one!)
+Though it’ll be difficult to squeeze a hug in (they can’t stop moving!).
 It’s worth noting that they’re super energetic and require a ton of physical activity too.

 19. Giant Schnauzer

 Highlights: Loyal, Obedient, Vigilant

 Weighing in at around 80 pounds, the Giant Schnauzer is the largest of the three variations of Schnauzers.
 And just like the Mini and Standard, the Giant Schnauzer is just as fluffy.
 These unbelievable working dogs have a bold personality with a strong work ethic.

 20. Elo Dog (Eloschaboro)

 Highlights: Happy, Obedient, Loyal

 The Elo dog is a relatively new dog breed that few know about.
-They were originally developed in Germany – combining other big fluffy dogs, such as the Eurasier, Old English Sheepdog and the Chinese Chow.
-As you can expect, the Elo inherited the big fluffy coat as well.
+They were originally developed in Germany, combining other big fluffy dogs, such as the Eurasier, Old English Sheepdog and the Chow Chow.
+So, it’s no surprise the Elo inherited the fluffy coat as well.